joshgerdes/jekyll-uno/_draft/Get-Ahead-with-Self-Hosted-Agents-and-Container-Apps-Jobs.md

 11. Copy the Token for later; if you lose this token before it can be uploaded to Key Vault, you will have to generate a new Token.

 ![Create Azure DevOps - Agent Pool](/images/posts/AzureDevOps_CreatePATToken_CAPPS.gif)

+### Deploy - Azure Container Apps Environment

+Now that we have our Azure DevOps Agent Pool and PAT token - it is time to deploy our Container Apps infrastructure.

+> The [deployment scripts](https://learn.microsoft.com/azure/azure-resource-manager/templates/deployment-script-template?WT.mc_id=AZ-MVP-5004796) used by this solution do not currently support Private Endpoints _(this is coming)_, so during the build process the Container Registry has Public endpoint enabled.
+This can be disabled after your initial build has been completed if required.
+You could add another deployment script to the Container Registry back to private at the end if needed.

+To proceed, I will use my GitHub Codespace to deploy the Bicep; you could either run your own Codespace if you need it or fork the code [lukemurraynz/containerapps-selfhosted.com](https://github.com/lukemurraynz/containerapps-selfhosted-agent) and run it locally, or from the[Azure CloudShell](https://learn.microsoft.com/azure/cloud-shell/overview?WT.mc_id=AZ-MVP-5004796).
+The repository will have any updated code.

+The Bicep code will be deployed as follows:

+{% gist f2f2242ab8580a69db76f01b537d477c %}